cansik/duit/DOCUMENTATION.md

 name.value = "Hello World"
 ```

 If the `value` attribute is set with the exact same value (`__eq__`), the event will not trigger.
-However, it is still possible to manually trigger the event by calling the `fire()` or `fire_latest()` method.
+However, it is still possible to manually trigger the event by calling the `duit.model.DataField.DataField.fire()` or `duit.model.DataField.DataField.fire_latest()` method.
 In some cases, it may be necessary to set the value without triggering an event.
-This can be achieved using the `set_silent(T)` method or by disabling the event invocation entirely by setting `publish_enabled = false`.
+This can be achieved using the `duit.model.DataField.DataField.set_silent()` method or by disabling the event invocation entirely by setting `publish_enabled = false`.

 ### Data Binding

-Another feature that the `duit.model.DataField.DataField` allows is the ability to have data bindings](https://en.wikipedia.org/wiki/Data_binding) between different attributes.

-For example, it is possible to update other data fields when the value of another data field is changed (**one-way binding
+Another feature that the `duit.model.DataField.DataField` allows is the ability to have [data bindings](https://en.wikipedia.org/wiki/Data_binding) between different attributes.
+For example, it is possible to update other data fields when the value of another data field is changed (**one-way binding**).
-**).

 ```python
 a = DataField("A")